James-Oswald/jamesoswald.dev/content/posts/james-oswalds.md

 draft=false
 +++

-In this post I enumerate the James Oswalds of the internet in May 2024 who show up above me on Google search results, as well as Google Scholar.
+In this post I enumerate the James Oswalds of the world in May 2024 who show up above me on Google search results, as well as Google Scholar.
 Note that this list includes both living and dead James Oswalds.

 # (1) James Oswald (Scottish Writer and Farmer) Alive
 By far the most prominent James Oswald alive today is James Oswald the scottish crime writer and farmer.
 He has written a number of well renown book series, foremost of which is his *Inspector McLean* series.
 In his free time he runs a 350 acre farm in scotland and raises very cool looking cows!